openstack-archive/ranger-agent/README.rst

 1. $ `cd ranger-agent`

+2. Update /ranger-agent/tools/.ssh/ranger_agent with your ssh key to your git repo containing heat templates.
+   You can clone https://github.com/ranger-agent , but pull requests won't be accepted.

-2. $ `sudo docker build -t ranger-agent .`
+3. $ `sudo docker build -t ranger-agent .`

-3. $ `sudo docker run -h "ranger-agent" --net host -it --privileged  ranger-agent  bash` Creating docker image and publish will be done by CICD jobs.For Refernce and validation manually image could push using.. a). $ `docker login <docker_user_id>` b). $ `docker tag ranger-agent <docker_user_id>/ranger-agent:0.1.0` c). $ `docker push <docker_user_id>/ranger-agent:0.1.0`
+4. $ `sudo docker run -h "ranger-agent" --net host -it --privileged  ranger-agent  bash` Creating docker image and publish will be done by deployment jobs.
+   For Refernce and validation manually image could push using. a). $ `docker login <docker_user_id>` b). $ `docker tag ranger-agent <docker_user_id>/ranger-agent:0.1.0` c). $ `docker push <docker_user_id>/ranger-agent:0.1.0`

-4. This docker container will be used by helm chart to deploy
+5. This docker container will be used by helm chart to deploy ranger-agent.

 Manual:
 ------